 A note from owner/designer Megan DeSmidt:

 Welcome to St.Clair Designs!
 We are a small company located in Woodland Park, CO (West of Colorado Springs).
 All of our beautiful bags are made by myself and a handful of home sewers in my little mountain town.
-Currently selling at a number of art fairs and festivals in Colorado and continually expanding to include more and more retail locations (see the Where to Buy page), I am happy to see my passion for fabrics and color being embraced by more and more people as my company continues to grow!
+I have been so happy to see my passion for fabrics and color being embraced by more and more people as my company continues to grow!

 The endless variety of fabrics, incorporating vast amounts of different patterns, colors, and textures all pieced together with an artistic eye, is what sets our products apart.
 I could never buy an entire bolt of one fabric because I would get tired of working with the same thing over and over!
 Instead, I find my fabrics from a variety of different places, including online companies, retail fabric stores (when they have good sales) and from several interior design manufactures who send along their “left-overs”.
 The more different fabrics I can incorporate into a pattern the better!
 This adds to the uniqueness and aesthetic of my bags and purses.
 Each pattern goes through a process of “testing” during the design process, to include alterations like adding a pocket here or there, changing a regular strap to an adjustable one, and so on.
 Each design is also given a name, often named after the woman who inspired the design, or after an important person in my life!
 (The “Barbie”, for example, is my amazing mother who is also an artist).

-MORE OF THE STORY: If we go back farther in time…….I started making carpet bags (our largest product, completed with oak handles) after I spent the first two years out of college helping a friend of the family start and manage a stitchery/knitting shop in Colorado Springs (Needleworks By Holly Berry in Old Colorado City).
+MORE OF THE STORY: If we go back farther in time…….I started making carpet bags (our largest product, completed with oak handles) after I spent the first two years out of college helping a friend of the family start and manage a stitchery/knitting shop in Colorado Springs.
 We were in need of knitting/project bags to sell in our shop, and I thought, "well I could do that".
 After playing around with patterns, I settled on the current carpet bag design with oak handles.
 Though only a 23-year-old at the time, I have always had some great nostalgia associated with carpet bags, and other beautifully made bags without such modern things as black, plastic-type linings, faux quilted material or Velcro.